trustburn79-droid/TburnChain/replit.md

 # TBURN Blockchain Mainnet Explorer

 ## Overview
-The TBURN Blockchain Mainnet Explorer is a production-ready DeFi ecosystem platform providing comprehensive insights into the TBURN Mainnet.
+The TBURN Blockchain Mainnet Explorer is a production-ready DeFi ecosystem platform designed to provide comprehensive insights into the TBURN Mainnet.
 It features extensive public and authenticated application pages, supporting 12 languages with full RTL compatibility.
-The platform integrates advanced AI for various functionalities, from burn optimization to governance analysis, aiming to be a leading solution in the DeFi space.
-Key capabilities include a real-time dashboard with tokenomics analysis, block and transaction explorers, and advanced wallet management.
-The system supports robust token standards (TBC-20/721/1155) with quantum-resistant signatures, a multi-chain bridge with AI risk assessment, and an AI-driven governance system.
-It also incorporates staking mechanisms, DeFi functionalities (DEX, lending, yield farming, liquid staking, NFT marketplaces), and a GameFi hub.
+The platform integrates advanced AI for functionalities such as burn optimization, governance analysis, and multi-chain bridge risk assessment.
+Key capabilities include a real-time dashboard with tokenomics analysis, block and transaction explorers, advanced wallet management, and support for robust token standards (TBC-20/721/1155) with quantum-resistant signatures.
+It also incorporates staking mechanisms, a full suite of DeFi functionalities (DEX, lending, yield farming, liquid staking, NFT marketplaces), and a GameFi hub.
 Network operations are managed through detailed validator and member dashboards, BFT consensus visualization, and dynamic AI-driven sharding.
-Administrative and operator portals provide extensive control, including real-time health monitoring, AI orchestration, security audits, and comprehensive reporting.
+Administrative and operator portals provide extensive control, including real-time health monitoring, AI orchestration, security audits, and comprehensive reporting, aiming to be a leading solution in the DeFi space.

 ## User Preferences
 I prefer simple language and detailed explanations.
 I want iterative development with clear communication on progress.
 Ask before making major changes to the codebase.
 Do not make changes to files within the `shared/` directory without explicit approval.